 Graham's debut feature film X+Y premiered in 2015.
 He has written numerous TV dramas, including the TV films Coalition (which won the Royal Television Society award for Best Single Film) and Brexit: The Uncivil War (nominated for the Primetime Emmy Award for Outstanding Television Movie).
 In 2019, Graham wrote and executive produced a three-part TV adaptation of his stage play Quiz, which aired in 2020.

 In 2022, it was announced that Graham had written the book for a new musical about the life of televangelist Tammy Faye Messner, with Elton John and Jake Shears writing the music.
 Tammy Faye opened at the Almeida Theatre in October 2022, and was nominated for four Olivier Awards, winning two.
-Tammy Faye will transfer to Broadway in October 2024.
+Tammy Faye transferred to Broadway in October 2024 and closed two months later.

 In 2023, he wrote Dear England for the National Theatre, starring Joseph Fiennes, a portrait of England footballer and team manager Gareth Southgate.
 Dear England transferred to the West End, and in 2024, the BBC announced they had commissioned Graham to adapt the play into a TV drama series.